Feminist avantgarde

+Background

-The concept of the “feminist avantgarde”
+Concept of the "feminist avantgarde"

-Mainstream art history has yet to consider the feminist art movement of the second half of the twentieth century as part of the post-war “avantgarde,” which normally includes, for example, Pop Art, Fluxus and Viennese Actionism.
+Mainstream art history has yet to consider the feminist art movement of the second half of the twentieth century as part of the post-war "avantgarde," which normally includes, for example, Pop Art, Fluxus, and Viennese Actionism.
 One exception to this neglect, as pointed out by Schor, is Lawrence Alloway, whose 1976 article Women’s Art in the '70s made the claim: “The women’s movement in art can be described as avantgarde, since its protagonists are united in pushing for a change in the existing social order within the art world.“ As late as the 1990s, feminist art of the 1970s was still the subject of occasional mockery, dubbed “housewives’ complaints.”
 Only later would the art-historical importance of the movement be recognized.
 The 2007 exhibition WACK!
 Art and Feminist Revolution, which featured the work of 120 international women artists, represented the first comprehensive intercontextualization of art and feminism.
 The exhibition was shown in prominent institutions, including the Museum of Contemporary Art in Los Angeles and the Museum of Modern Art in New York.
 A New York Times critic wrote: “Curators and critics have increasingly come to see that feminism has generated the most influential art impulses of the late twentieth and early twenty-first century.
-There is almost no new work that has not in some way been shaped by it. […]” Although the movement’s pioneering historical achievement is uncontested, German-language art-historical reference works – including the renowned Metzler publications – often fail to mention feminist art under the rubric of “avantgarde art.”
+There is almost no new work that has not in some way been shaped by it. [...]”
+Although the movement’s pioneering historical achievement is uncontested, German-language art-historical reference works – including the renowned Metzler publications – often fail to mention feminist art under the rubric of “avantgarde art.”
 In using the term “Feminist Avantgarde,” not least for the exhibition title, Schor combined the desires: to emphasize the pioneering achievements of 1970s female artists, to expand the overwhelmingly male avantgarde, and to anchor this revisionist account within the history of art.